 This place indeed serves as the heritage treasure trove that beautifully represents a bygone era.
 There is also a pedestrian waterfront where you can relax and chill with some delectable delicacies and drinks.

 St. John’s Co-Cathedral is an exquisite masterpiece of Baroque art.
 Though it has a simple facade, the interior is something that you will love the most.
 Along with that, this place is also known for its high sacred significance.

 It has arched ceilings and gilded rooms.
 The ceilings are known to have some exquisite paintings donated by Grand Masters.

 Tickets to enter St John’s Co-Cathedral are €15.

 The Toy Museum

-He had a curiosity of saving toys and with all his toys, he started this museum.
+Vincent Brown had a curiosity about saving toys and with all his toys, he started this museum.
 Some of the interesting collections at this museum are Corgi, Dinky, Matchbox cars, trains, farmyard animals, dolls, and more.

 Upper and Lower Barrakha Gardens

 Visiting Upper and Lower Barrakha Gardens is one of the most popular things to do in Valletta.
-As the names itself say, these are basically the luxurious gardens that are perfect to unwind yourself amidst the verdant greenery.
+These luxurious gardens that are perfect to unwind yourself amidst the verdant greenery.

 Day Two – Explore Mdina